 - (of a person) sane and sensible; not easily upset or disturbed

-I always think of things both mentally and physically, as I know too well what its like being restricted or affected beyond your control in both aspects of life.
+I always think of things both mentally and physically, as I know too well what it’s like to be restricted or affected beyond your control in both aspects of life.
 So looking at the description above of what stable means, I see the act of ‘staying stable’ as being both in body and mind.

-The definition for structure being relevant for body – so trying my hardest not to let situations overturn me or cause me to give way, but to stay firmly fixed.
+The definition of ‘stable’ for ‘an object or structure’ is relevant for the body – so trying my hardest not to let situations overturn me or cause me to give way, but to stay firmly fixed.

-The definition for person being relevant for mind – so not letting things (like not being able to do day 5 of this writing challenge) upset me or disturb my balance but instead try to stay sane and also sensible.
+The definition of ‘stable’ for ‘a person’ being relevant for the mind – so not letting things (like not being able to blog the same all the time) upset me or disturb my balance, but instead try to stay sane and also sensible.

-So instead of choosing stress, anger or guilt from not doing a post yesterday, I accepted the disappointment.
+So instead of choosing stress, anger or guilt from not doing a regular post like most bloggers, I accepted the disappointment.
 I chose to look at it from another perspective.
-I tried to focus on what I could do the next day instead of what I was unable to do.
-I read lovely comments people had made about my days 1 – 4 posts and it gave me smiles instead of frowns.
+I tried to focus on what I could do the next day instead of what I was unable to do the day before.
+I read lovely comments people had made about my previously posted blogs and it gives me smiles instead of frowns.

 So when the roast potatoes burn, take lots of deep breaths, accept the disappointment & be glad you have mashed potatoes done.
 When the Mother-In-Law isn’t that impressed with her present, smile through gritted teeth and don’t let it take your stability away.